szhmel/repository_zihe/README.md

 For this assignment, I will do some simple analysis on my dataset.

-To analyze the data you will need to install two `R` packages called "survnimer" and "survival".
+To analyze the data you will need to install two `R` packages called "survminer" and "survival".

 In order to successfully generate the report, you should download all files in `repository_zihe`, and make sure you always run from the directory.
 The file structure were included in `File Sturcture.txt`